f0nzie/zFactor/README.md

 -   `Blue`: the MAPE is zero or near zero
 -   `Yellow`: the MAPE is around 10 percent.
--   'Red\`: the MAPE has reached 25% or more
+-   `Red`: the MAPE has reached 25%.
--   `Pink`: the mean absolute percentage error is above or way above 25%.
+-   `Grey`: the mean absolute percentage error is above or way above 25%.

 You can see for yourself which correlation is more stable at different ranges of pseudo-reduce pressures and temperatures.